grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 +++
-title = "Unified Alerts"
+title = "Grafana 8 Alerts"
 aliases = ["/docs/grafana/latest/alerting/metrics/"]
 weight = 113
 +++

-# Unified alerts
+# Grafana 8 alerts
 Alerts allow you to know about problems in your systems moments after they occur.
 Robust and actionable alerts help you identify and resolve issues quickly, minimizing disruption to your services.

->**Note:** This information is for the new, Unified Alerts.
+>**Note:** This information is for the new, Grafana 8 Alerts.
 This is an [opt-in]({{< relref"./opt-in.md" >}}) feature released in Grafana 8.0.
 Grafana still supports [dashboard alerts]({{< relref "../old-alerting/_index.md" >}}) out of the box

 Alerts have four main components:

-- Alert rule - One or more conditions, the frequency of evaluation, and the (optional) duration that a condition must be met before notifying.
+- Alerting rule - One or more conditions, the frequency of evaluation, and the (optional) duration that a condition must be met before notifying.
-- Contact point - A channel for sending notifications when the conditions of an alert rule are met.
-(Available in unified alerting only.)
+- Contact point - A channel for sending notifications when the conditions of an alerting rule are met.
 - Notification policy - A set of matching and grouping criteria used to determine where, and how frequently, to send notifications.
 - Silences - Date and matching criteria used to silence notifications.
-(Available in unified alerting only.)

-## Alert tasks
+## Alerting tasks

 You can perform the following tasks for alerts: